 - Minute 92 Energy usage by streetlights above target had been updated to account for part-night lighting and lighting funded by District and Parish Councils.
 The Chairman commented that the target required review and requested a report be presented in November that explained the recent trends in usage for street-lighting.
 ACTION - Minute 108 Debts had not been matched with income partly due to the migration to ERP Gold.
 A more rigorous suspense account had been established to improve management.
-The projection for year-end was unlikely to be zero but would be below the materiality threshold of the external auditor. - Minute 108 noted that the second cycle of the WGA data collection tool was presently being audited.
+The projection for year-end was unlikely to be zero but would be below the materiality threshold of the external auditor.
+The need for purchase orders prior to expenditure commitment was to be emphasised to users. - Minute 108 noted that the second cycle of the WGA data collection tool was presently being audited.